-Weekday Caltrain ridership in February 2001 is estimated at 35,609 passengers with almost 20 percent of the daily passengers boarding at the San Francisco Fourth and Townsend Station.
+Weekday Caltrain ridership in February 2001 was estimated at 35,609 passengers; current ridership is lower because of the recession.
+Of the February 2001 ridership, almost 20 percent of the daily passengers boarded at the San Francisco Fourth and Townsend Station.
 During the morning peak, 27 percent of the passengers exit at the San Francisco terminus.
 During the afternoon peak, 39 percent of the passengers exit at Caltrain stops in San Mateo County and 44 percent exit at stops in Santa Clara County.
 Table 3.1-3 shows the weekday boardings and alightings at Caltrain stations.